Penn Carey Law - Logo

 PHILADELPHIA IS ALSO A GREAT PLACE TO PLAY

 The city’s culinary scene features world-renowned chefs and some of the country’s best restaurants.
 Rittenhouse Square and its cafés are fabulous for people-watching over an evening cocktail.
 Old City is one of Philly’s hot spots, with great restaurants, bars, and clubs.
 Don’t miss out on “First Friday,” the first Friday of every month on which Old City’s numerous art galleries throw opening parties in the evening and whose crowds spill out into the streets.
 Follow any night out with a late-night visit to South Philly’s iconic cheesesteak spots, Pat’s or Geno’s.
-Be sure to explore every neighborhood’s local gems, such as Frankford Hall and Johnny Brenda’s in Fishtown or Pizzeria Vetri in Art Museum neighborhood.
+Be sure to explore every neighborhood’s local gems, such as Frankford Hall and Johnny Brenda’s in Fishtown or Pizzeria Vetri in the Art Museum neighborhood.
 And don’t forget our Sansom Street restaurants located right across the street from the Law School.

-Philadelphia is one of the world’s most exciting cities — which may be why National Geographic named Philadelphia the “Next Great City” in the past and one of the best trips to take in 2024.
+Philadelphia is one of the world’s most exciting cities—which may be why National Geographic named Philadelphia the “Next Great City” in the past and one of the best trips to take in 2024.
 Whether you’re here for three years or the rest of your life, make sure to take advantage of everything the city has to offer.

 GETTING AROUND